linode/apl-core/docs/development.md

     HC --> KM[Kubernetes manifests]
 ```

-From the flow diagram,there are three files that incorporate to the content of the `.Values` Helmfile variable, which is accessible while using Go templating.
+From the flow diagram, three files incorporate the content of the `.Values` Helmfile variable, which is accessible while using Go templates.
 These files are merged together in the following order: `snippets/default.yaml` -> `snippets/env.gotmpl` -> `snippets/derived.gotmpl`.

-_Values repo_: The values repo contains files that define input paramters for Otomi.
-This is where you can define teams, team, services, enabled applications and their configurations, etc. A user sets `$ENV_DIR` env varable, so Otomi knows about its location.
+**Values repo**: It contains files that define input parameters for Otomi.
+This is where you can define teams, team, services, enabled applications and their configurations, etc. A user sets the `$ENV_DIR` env variable, so Otomi knows about its location.

-_Helmfile bases_: During execution of the Otomi CLI command Helmfile is triggered.
-It loads all files from values repo are merges them according to spec defined in the `snippets/env.gotmpl` file.
+**Helmfile bases**: During the execution of the Otomi CLI command Helmfile is triggered.
+It loads all files from the `values repo` are merges them according to the spec defined in the `snippets/env.gotmpl` file.
 Next, all three files are merged together in the following order: `snippets/default.yaml` -> `snippets/env.gotmpl` -> `snippets/derived.gotmpl`, thus Helmfile `.Values` obtains its ultimate content.

-_Helmfile release_
-At this stage Helmfile is establishing path to the Helm chart and content of the Helm chart values.
-We will talk more about defining Helmfile releases in next chapter
+**Helmfile release**: At this stage, Helmfile is establishing a path to the Helm chart and the content of the Helm chart values.
+We will talk more about defining Helmfile releases in the next chapter.

-_Helm chart_
-Helmile executes Helm and provides chart and values as input.
+**Helm chart**: Helmile executes Helm and provides a chart and values as input.

-_Kubernetes manifests_: Helm generate kubernetes manifests that can be deployed to the cluster.
+**Kubernetes manifests**: Helm generates Kubernetes manifests that can be deployed to the cluster.

 Let's zoom into the function of `snippets/defaults.yaml` file.
 It contains default app values.
-For example, defining default value of app enabled flag.
+For example, defining the default value for enabling the app.

-The function of the `snippets/derived.gotmpl` file is to derive those values that depends on user input (values repo).
-For example you can enable an app only if certain cluster provider is set.
+The function of the `snippets/derived.gotmpl` file is to derive those values that depend on user input (values repo).
+For example, you can enable an app only if a certain cluster provider is set.

 Almost each loads `snippets/templates.gotmpl` file, which contains code snippets used to define helmfile releases.

+# Validating data from the values repo

+Otomi defines all parameters that a user can set in values repo.
+The zvalues-schema.yamlz file contains JSON schema that is used to validate the content of `.Values` object (`otomi validate-values` CLI command).

+The schema is also a great source of documentation as most of the defined properties have corresponding documentation.

 # Integrating core apps

-In this chapter you will learn about defining a new core app.
-We will also and examine data flow diagrams that correspond to execution of `otomi apply|diff|template -l name=myapp` CLI command.
+In this chapter, you will learn about defining a new core app.
+We will also explain what happes under the hood while executing the `otomi apply|diff|template -l name=myapp` CLI command.

-After reading this chapter you should now how to create a deployable Helmfile release.
+After reading this chapter you should know how to create a deployable Helmfile release.

-In the [last chapter](#Values-repo-and-data-flow) you have learned about Helmfile spec and about loading `values repo` into Helmfile.
+In the [last chapter](#Values-repo-and-data-flow), you have learned about Helmfile spec and loading `values repo` into Helmfile.

-In the [Code structure](#Code-structure) chapter you have learned about reusable code snippets located in `helmfile.d/snippets/` directory.
-In this chapter we will present practical examples of usning snippets from the `helmfile.d/snippets/templates.gotmpl` file.
+In the [Code structure](#Code-structure) chapter, you have learned about reusable code snippets located in `helmfile.d/snippets/` directory.
+In this chapter we will present practical examples of using snippets from the `helmfile.d/snippets/templates.gotmpl` file.

 > We present `myapp` integration.
 The `myapp` is an arbitrary name and can be anything else.

 > A core apps are those defined in otomi-core.
-Do not confuse them with team services, which are defined in values repo.
+Do not confuse them with team services, which are defined in the values repo.

-## Using default code snippet
+## Using the default code snippet

-A deployable Helmfile release consits of three elements: `release name`, `helm chart`, and `chart values`.
-If you just want to deploy a simple Helm chart then use `default` codes snippet.
+If you just want to deploy a simple Helm chart then use the `default` codes snippet.
+A deployable Helmfile release consists of three elements: `release name`, `helm chart`, and `chart values`.

 ```go-template
 # header with Helmfile bases